 I worried the rest of the day.
 I told my mom how worried I was, and then I told God.
 The word worry came out of my mouth and God arrested my attention.
 He tried when I was back in the car, but I missed it.
 You might be saying, “you didn’t use your shield.”
 You’re right.
 I repented.
 It turns out I was needlessly concerned anyway.

 Worry is like a vice-grip, but God releases the exacting pressure.
 Ask Him to show you if you have been worrying.
 Tell God about it—here and now—and give Him all your concerns.
 He’s going to take care of it.
 Exhale stress; breathe in His peace.

 Write what God shows you in your journal followed by the scriptures below.
 Pray these verses:

-Casting all your care upon Him, for He cares for you.
-1 Peter 5:7 NKJV
+casting all your anxieties on him, because he cares for you.
+1 Peter 5:7 ESV